metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 I've been actively involved in two such ecosystems, one around WordPress the other around Ruby and Rails.
 Even if these frameworks are strongly opinionated I've seen many strange cases when people thought themselves smarter than the original creators.

-I've heard things like "We can't follow the official guidelines because our company has special needs" &mdash; and saw the wheel reinvented then the result burrying entire teams, products and carriers.
+I've heard things like "We can't follow the official guidelines because our company has special needs" &mdash; and saw the wheel reinvented then the result burying entire teams, products and carriers.

-What I've learnt for life is: _Stick to the standards_.
+What I've learned for life is: _Stick to the standards_.

 The twist is React has [no official way](http://metamn.io/react/there-is-no-official-style-guide-for-react/).
-In fact it has ("[Thinking in React](https://reactjs.org/docs/thinking-in-react.html)", "[Rules of Hooks](https://reactjs.org/docs/hooks-rules.html)") but it keeps calling itself _unopinionated_.
+In fact it has ("[Thinking in React](https://reactjs.org/docs/thinking-in-react.html)", "[Rules of Hooks](https://reactjs.org/docs/hooks-rules.html)") but it keeps calling itself _opinionated_.

 I don't know the motivation behind but I understand it.
 Facebook gave free to the world the fantastic React, supports it heavily, nurtures it to be the best tool for UI development.
 That should be enough.
 It's already a real bravery and we can't expect more &mdash; the same treatment for all other parts of the ecosystem.